iknite/about.me/README.md

 ## DevOps Engineer, [101 cientouno](https://101.es/)
 `AWS` `Nginx` `Ansible` `Packer` `Django` `Postgres`
 ##### September 2014 - May 2015 (9 months)
 Creating Infrastructure for microsites and real-time collaborative games.
 Supervising the elaboration of a configurable responsible email tooling.

+- Certified Scrum Master (CSM): Company level course, driven by Agilar, We stall the company for 2 weeks in order to allow a complete immersion in the methodology and philosophy.

 ## Software Engineer, [QDQ Media](https://www.qdqmedia.com/)
 `AppCache` `Indexed DB` `LocalStorage` `Django` `Postgres`